 Ultimately, whether an officer gives a warning or a traffic ticket depends on the circumstances and their discretion, but in most cases, warnings are a reminder to fix minor traffic infractions before they become bad driving habits.

 Warnings only go on your record if they’re written.
-Verbal warnings are just informal reprimands.
-Written warnings are not as bad as citations, but they are formal notices that require action within a certain timeframe.
-If you don’t comply, you can get a citation, which will go on your record.
+Verbal warnings are just informal criticisms from the police.
+Written warnings are not as bad as citations, but they are formal notices that require you to take action and address.
+If you don’t comply with the written warning, you can get a formal citation that will go on your driving record.

-Written warnings don’t carry immediate penalties like fines or points on your drivers license but remind you to correct your driving habits and prevent future violations.
+Written warnings don’t carry immediate penalties like fines or points on your drivers license.
+They are to remind you to correct your driving habits and to prevent future violations.
 Police officers keep a record of who they stop, even if no ticket is issued.

 Suppose you keep getting tickets and get stopped by the same officer or agency.
 In that case, the likelihood of getting a citation goes up.
 While a warning is a slap on the wrist, take it seriously as an opportunity to fix your driving and avoid future penalties.